Sikorsky Aircraft: History

 UTC acquired Schweizer Aircraft Corp. in 2004, after which it operated as a subsidiary of Sikorsky.
 The product lines of the two firms were complementary, and had little overlap, as Sikorsky primarily concentrates on medium and large helicopters, while Schweizer produces small helicopters, unmanned aerial vehicles (UAV), gliders, and light planes.
 The Schweizer deal was signed on August 26, 2004, exactly one week after the death of Paul Schweizer, the company's founder and majority owner.
 In late 2005, Sikorsky completed the purchase of Keystone Helicopter Corporation, located in Coatesville, Pennsylvania.
 Keystone had been maintaining and completing Sikorsky S-76 and S-92 helicopters prior to the sale.

 In 2007, Sikorsky opened the Hawk Works, a Rapid Prototyping and Military Derivatives Completion Center located west of the Elmira-Corning Regional Airport in Big Flats, New York.
 That same year Sikorsky purchased the PZL Mielec plant in Poland.
 The plant is assembling the S-70i for international customers.

 In February 2009, Sikorsky Global Helicopters was created as a business unit of Sikorsky Aircraft to focus on the construction and marketing of commercial helicopters.
 The business unit combined the main civil helicopters that were produced by Sikorsky Aircraft and the helicopter business of Schweizer Aircraft that Sikorsky had acquired in 2004.
 It was based at Coatesville, Pennsylvania until 2022.

 In 2011, Sikorsky laid off 400 workers at the Hawk Works plant, and later in 2012 the remaining 570 workers and closed all Sikorsky facilities in Chemung County; moving the military completion work to their West Palm Beach, Florida, facility.
 The commercial products had already been moved to their Coatesville, Pennsylvania facility.

 Sikorsky's main plant and administrative offices are located in Stratford, Connecticut, as is a large company-owned private heliport (ICAO: KJSD, FAA LID: JSD).
 Other Sikorsky facilities are in Trumbull, Shelton, and Bridgeport, Connecticut (with small company heliport (FAA LID: CT37)); Fort Worth, Texas; West Palm Beach, Florida; and Huntsville and Troy, Alabama.
 Sikorsky-owned subsidiaries are in Grand Prairie, Texas, and elsewhere around the world.

+In 2023, Sikorsky Aircraft celebrated their 100-year anniversary.